Renewing Your NDT Certification

 Your application form must be fully completed, signed and dated, and include all required attestations.

 The Record of Experience (page 2 of the Renewal and Recertification Application Form) must be completed to provide verifiable documentary evidence of continued satisfactory work activity without significant interruption in the method and sector for which you are seeking certificate renewal.
 Please ensure this page is signed by yourself and your supervisor.
+For full details about what work activity counts as continued satisfactory work activity in NDT, please read the renewal policy for NDT experience.

 In the Attestations section (page 3 of the Renewal and Recertification Application Form), it is your employer’s, supervisor’s and sponsor’s responsibility to verify your employment and work experience on the Record of Experience to ensure you have annually met the visual acuity requirements and to verify the authenticity of the photograph you are submitting.
 Please note: All three attestation sections must be completed.
 You cannot sign for yourself.